 Whether you are setting up a completely new phone line for a new home or office, or just switching over and hoping to keep your existing number you won’t have to worry much at all.
 Or even pay much, for that matter.
 This makes the Ooma Telo a solid option for those that are looking to secondary line with a completely new number.

 3. Simple Web Interface and Mobile Apps

 To help keep costs even lower, the Ooma Telo comes out of the box compatible with most, if not all, existing phones and even routers or modems.
 Users also don’t even need a computer to plug their Telo into like most other similar alternatives, but just a broadband internet connection will do.
-Ooma does in fact sell their own phones, but users should have no problems at all utilizing their existing setup, or even purchasing some new, low cost phones from another manufacturer.
+Ooma phones are sold via the provider directly.
+However, users should have no problems at all utilizing their existing setup, or even purchasing some new, low-cost phones from another manufacturer.

 A wide range of compatibility just help to facilitate an incredibly easy adoption and implementation process – far too often many of the large VoIP providers will require their own, or specific phones and will even sell them right with your new service plan for quite a bit more money than you expected to pay.

 5. Surprisingly Great Call Quality